splunk/splunk-sdk-javascript/README.md

 [![Build Status](https://travis-ci.org/splunk/splunk-sdk-javascript.svg?branch=master)](https://travis-ci.org/splunk/splunk-sdk-javascript)
 # The Splunk Enterprise Software Development Kit for JavaScript

+This fork removes assignment of process.env so the library can be used within the browser.

 #### Version 1.10.0

 The Splunk Enterprise Software Development Kit (SDK) for JavaScript contains library code and examples designed to enable developers to build applications using the Splunk platform and JavaScript.
 This SDK supports server-side and client-side JavaScript.